 A CMMS (or computerized maintenance management system) can help not only management, but also the technicians and engineers who deal hands-on with the regulated equipment and practices.
 Organizing requirements and creating checklists becomes easier with a database that consolidates necessary information in one place.

 The strenuous processes managers and leadership face to comply with mandated procedures vary greatly depending on individual company dynamics.
 In recent years, environmental agency policies are proving rewarding for some companies, while detrimental for others.

-This is an area where a CMMS system can greatly assist the business.
+This is an area where a manufacturing maintenance management system can greatly assist the business.
 With logs of activities and permit tracking, assurance is provided to management regarding audits and compliance.
 Managers can oversee workers’ certifications and activities from a clean, consolidated program instead of digging through stacks of paperwork and expending valuable time.
-In addition, CMMS systems help assign work orders to streamline processes and increase the efficiency of companies.
+In addition, CMMS systems can help assign work orders to streamline processes and increase the efficiency of companies.